Adyen vs Braintree: The ultimate 2026 comparison guide for global payments

 Integration flexibility: Adyen supports API-first setups with enterprise SDKs and plug-ins.
 Braintree leans on drop-in UIs and simple SDKs – ideal if you want speed over full customisation.

-Payment methods: Adyen supports 250+ payment options, including regional methods like iDEAL, Alipay, and SEPA.
+Payment methods: Adyen supports 200+ payment options, including regional methods such as iDEAL, Alipay, and SEPA.
 Braintree covers major cards and wallets but lacks local methods in many regions.

 In-person payments: Adyen offers unified commerce – seamless support for POS terminals, mobile readers, and countertop devices in 40+ markets.
 Braintree depends on PayPal’s in-person terminals and lacks cohesive omni-channel functionality.

 Acquiring structure: With built-in acquiring in dozens of markets, Adyen removes intermediaries and gives full visibility into settlements.
-Braintree processes payments via PayPal’s network, which can add complexity and delay.
+Braintree processes payments via PayPal’s network, which can add complexity.

 Fraud and risk tools: Adyen’s RevenueProtect offers ML-driven detection, device fingerprinting, and velocity checks.
 Braintree relies on basic fraud controls embedded in PayPal’s systems.